technology | Apr 19 2019

 The functionality of these keys is like if you encrypt the message using your public key then only the one who owns the paired private key can decrypt and read the message.
 When Shawn wants to send the bitcoins, he needs to encrypt the message with his private key; hence he is the only one who can spend bitcoins.
 Each node is verified to check whether the transaction request is coming from Shawn by decrypting the message with his public key.

 While encrypting a particular transaction with your wallet’s private key, a digital signature is generated which is used by the blockchain computers for the verification of the source and its authenticity.
-A digital signature is a string of text, which is the combination of a transaction request message and private key owned by the individual, which is unique and cannot be used for other transactions.
+A digital signature is a string of text, which is the combination of a transaction request message and a private key owned by the individual, which is unique and cannot be used for other transactions.

 Even a single character change in the transaction request message will change the digital signature, so there are no chances of changing the requests or altering the amount of bitcoin that you send.